ArDoCo/Replication-Package-ICSE24_Recovering-Trace-Links-Between-Software-Documentation-And-Code/README.md

 The details for the replication of the baseline experiments are described in the README.md files of the respective baseline folder.

 ### Replication of the ArDoCo+ArCoTL experiments
-The execution of the ArDoCo+ArCoTL experiments is encapsulated in a JUnit test suite: [TraceLinkEvaluationIT](ardoco+arcotl/tests/tests-tlr/src/test/java/edu/kit/kastel/mcse/ardoco/core/tests/integration/TraceLinkEvaluationIT.java).
+The execution of the ArDoCo+ArCoTL (TransArC) experiments is encapsulated in a JUnit test suite: [TraceLinkEvaluationIT](ardoco+arcotl/tests/tests-tlr/src/test/java/edu/kit/kastel/mcse/ardoco/core/tests/integration/TraceLinkEvaluationIT.java).

 In order to run the experiments, please execute the following command within the ardoco+arcotl folder: `mvn -q -P tlr clean test -Dsurefire.failIfNoSpecifiedTests=false -Dtest=TraceLinkEvaluationIT`